Printing from ERP, CRM or EMR (HIS) Systems

 In principle, in the scenario we have looked at so far, the integrated Windows LPD took over the print jobs from ERP or EMR systems.
 However, this service itself represents a single point of failure.
 If the service or the downstream spooler is not running, then printing is not possible.

 ThinPrint solves this problem by implementing our own LPD with expanded functionality.
 We also combine proven ThinPrint high availability technology with a network load balancer (NLB).
-This is used by the backend system in place of the physical node to address the printer queues.
+It does not matter whether the print environment is set up in an on-premise installation or in the cloud (such as Azure or AWS).
+The Microsoft Network Load Balancer or the cloud-based Network Load Balancer is used by the backend system instead of the physical node to address the print queues.
 ThinPrint’s own LPD then takes over these print jobs.

 The ThinPrint high availability service on the print servers monitors the servers, their spoolers and all dependent services, including the ThinPrint LPD.
 Various health checks are continuously run for this purpose.
 In the event of an error, ThinPrint ensures that the faulty node is set to offline status.
 All print jobs are then accepted and processed by the alternative node (print server).
 This process is transparent for the sending backend system.